25 free crochet borders and crochet edging patterns

 Check out the how to crochet a rose border tutorial

-18. Free field of flowers border stitch crochet pattern
+17. Free field of flowers border stitch crochet pattern

-This beautiful design by Hannah Cross can be used as a lovely crochet edging, but also works brilliantly as a stitch pattern as it can be easily repeated.
+This beautiful design by Hannah Cross can be used as a lovely crochet edging, but also works brilliantly as a stitch pattern, as it can be easily repeated.

 Check out the Free field of flowers border stitch crochet pattern

-19. Free Moss stitch border crochet pattern
+18. Free Moss stitch border crochet pattern

 If your project is already full of fancy stitches and you're after simple crochet edging patterns to act more as a frame to show off your work (but that still has plenty of charm), then we'd recommend giving this moss stitch border a try!
-Moss stitch is a surprisingly simple stitch that just uses simple double crochet (US single crochet) stitches and chains worked alternately, creating a fabulous and slightly texture stitch pattern.

-Find the Moss stitch border crochet pattern here
+Find the Moss stitch border crochet pattern

-20. Free puff and cluster crochet border pattern
+19. Free puff and cluster crochet border pattern

-We personally can't get enough of textured crochet stitches, especially squishy ones like puff stitches and clusters.
-So of course we love this sweet edging crochet pattern from 1dogwoof - it's the perfect addition to projects that already feature other textured stitches like the basketweave stitch pictured.
+So, of course, we love this sweet edging crochet pattern from 1dogwoof - it's the perfect addition to projects that already feature other textured stitches like the basketweave stitch pictured.

 Free puff and cluster crochet border pattern

-21. Free rolling fans crochet border pattern
+20. Free rolling fans crochet border pattern

 One way you can make crochet shell edging that extra bit more interesting is by making them overlap, like in this rolling fans crochet border pattern.
 It creates a lovely frilly border that just screams out to be touched!

-Find the Free rolling fans crochet border pattern here
+Find the Free rolling fans crochet border pattern

 22. Free magic carpet edge crochet pattern